wacncontent/CustomizeTool/addCommentOutput/includes/publishing-with-git.md

 ## <a id="Step3"></a>Step 3: Add a web page

-web sites supports applications created in a variety of programming languages.
+Web Apps supports applications created in a variety of programming languages.
 For this example, you will use a static .html file.

 1. Using a text editor, create a new file named **index.html** in the root of the Git repository (the MyGitRepository directory that you created earlier).